 Moving is stressful, and your possessions are valuable.
 Don't make things harder on yourself by hiring a second-rate moving company.
 Start the process of hiring movers by asking a number of questions on the phone before you invite them into your house to do a walk-through.

-If a company only travels within one state, than they may not be registered.
+All moving companies should have a registration number called a USDOT number (US Department of Transportation Number), with the Federal Motor Carrier Safety Administration (FMCSA), If a company only travels within one state, they may not be registered.
 You can check online with FMCSA.

-Ask the company what there rate is; most companies will provide a rate per pound and a distance rate.
-If the company offers a quote based on cubic feet, do not hire them.
-A company estimate must be based on weight if you're moving long-distances.
-For short-distances, some companies will charge a per hour rate.
+Ask the company what their rate is, as most companies will provide a rate per pound and a distance rate.
+If the company offers a quote based on cubic feet, be cautious.
+A company estimate must be based on weight if you're moving long distances.
+For short distances, some companies will charge a per hour rate.
 Both the hourly rate and that poundage rate will not change, whereas the estimate can depending on the type the carrier provides.

-To avoid such costs, note any larger items and pre-arrange where the truck can park, if there are any stairs, and if you are moving to a condo or high-rise, investigate any possible obstructions such as elevator usage and load restrictions.
-These extra charges are called flight charges and long carry charges and they should be discussed with your mover ahead of time.
-If you're well organized, have arranged for parking and elevator usage, these charges should not apply.
+To avoid such costs, note any larger items and pre-arrange where the truck can park, if there are any stairs, and, if you are moving to a condo or high-rise, investigate any possible obstructions such as elevator usage and load restrictions.
+These extra charges are called "flight charges" or "long carry charges," and they should be discussed with your mover ahead of time.
+If you're well-organized, have arranged for parking and elevator usage, these charges should not apply.

 If your old or new residence is not accessible for a large carrier truck or van, you may need to have the mover arrange for a shuttle service, which will also incur additional costs.